Vijayesh314/Emotional-AIV2/README.md

 # Emotional-AI
 This is a real-time voice emotion analysis that provides live feedback to help understand emotional states during conversations.
-Its powered by Google's Gemini 2.0 Flash AI and Firebase Authentication.
+Its powered by Google's Gemini 2.0 Flash AI and Firebase Authentication (made so that my official CAC submission doesn't have new commits after the submission).

 ## How it works
 * Recording starts